CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

  - `CAF_WORKER_DYNAMIC_SCRIPT_CACHE_DURATION`
     Default: `1800` (30 minutes)
-    This setting controls the length of time that static scripts are cached for.
+    This setting controls the length of time that dynamic scripts are cached for.
 This is a fixed duration and the use of the script from the cache will not cause the timer to be reset.

 ### Per Tenant Settings